 – Primarily hedgies and bets.

-– Leverage to enable traders to control large positions with smaller capital.
+– Leverage to enable traders to control large positions with smaller capital in their trading account.

 Importance: